epomatti/azure-psql-vnet/README.md

 ### Public instance

+This section will test different settings for the Public access.

-In this setup, the initial configuration is Public access, but no origin is allowed:
+As a baseline configuration for this workload, no origin is allowed:

 <img src=".assets/public-001.png" width=700 />

 As expected, all access is blocked, including from the VNET:

+> 💡 Notice that the resolved IP is public, as expected

 <img src=".assets/public-002.png" />